flame-engine/flame/doc/images.md

 Sprites can also be used as widgets, to do so, just use `Flame.util.spriteAsWidget`

-A complete example of using sprite as widegets can be found [here](examples/animation_widget).
+A complete example of using sprite as widgets can be found [here](examples/animation_widget).

 ## Svg